 Coffee Enemas.
 Your liver must process all toxins, which is why all livers are overloaded.
 Coffee enemas provide a means for your liver to ‘dump’ its toxic load into the intestines for elimination.
 It is an incredibly effective tool to detoxify your body.
 For more information, see my blog on Coffee Enemas.

 Supplements.
-Your body must have certain nutrients available to carry toxins and heavy metals out of the body.
-The most important are Vitamin C, glutathione, and alpha lipoic acid.
-Without these nutrients, your detoxification efforts can result in toxins building up in your liver, intestines, and kidneys with no means of exit, causing illness, organ failure and even death.
+Your body must have certain nutrients available to carry toxins and metals like aluminum out of the body.
+The most important for detoxing are vitamin C, glutathione, and R-lipoic acid.
+Without these nutrients, your detoxification efforts can result in toxins and heavy metals building up in your liver, intestines, and kidneys with no means of exit, causing illness, organ failure and even death.
+These supplements can be taken daily.
+Additionally, we need to supplement the major vitamins and minerals daily to assist in detoxification.
+See all the detox supplements you need in the Live to 110 Store.

 Hair Mineral Analysis.
 A Mineral Power program based on a hair mineral analysis is a very effective tool to detox.
 The hair analysis reveals heavy metal toxicity and the minerals in which you are deficient.
 Our body can release heavy metals and toxic forms of minerals when you supplement with the bioavailable minerals your body needs.
 It provides a roadmap for targeted mineral and detox supplementation.
 For more information, see Mineral Power.